 Participants will be scored on aesthetics, content, and presentation skills according to an evaluation sheet.

-Participants are required to set up posters between 3:45 p.m.–4:00 p.m., and should be prepared to provide a brief, five-minute explanation of the poster including background, process, techniques, and results.
-Posters will remain on display in the Knowledge Commons through Wednesday, February 17.
+Participants are required to provide a brief, seven-minute explanation of the poster including background, process, techniques, and results.

 What are the guidelines?

 Please use the provided template.
 Posters that do not follow these guidelines will be disqualified for entry.

 Interested individuals must complete the registration form by March 18 at 11:59 p.m.